 About Our Staff

 To learn more about the leadership and staff at First Baptist Church of Decatur, scroll down.
-Access a list of our current Deacon leadership by clicking here.
+Learn about Deacon leadership.

 Dr. David Jordan comes to First Baptist with this his personal mission statement: